stelzinga/MF/Management_Framework.md

 These dimensions may not directly impact the Venture, but rather the Clients, Suppliers or Staff related to the Venture.
 For example income tax is not directly applicable to the Venture (profit or corporate tax is), but high income tax regimes means the cost of living is higher which may make it more difficult to attract skilled Staff from lower income tax countries.

 The Environmental Dimensions are primarily driven by Country(ies) and the Sector(s) the Venture operates in.
 The latter may require some more explanation.
 A Market Sector, Economic Sector or Sector in short, defines a regrouping of similar types of Services offered to Clients.
 There are different types and different qualifications of Sectors.
 The one used in the Management Framework is the official Global Industry Classification Standard or GICS® (MSCI et al, 2023).
 The GICS uses 11 Sectors, which each contain 2 or more Industry Groups, which each contain 1 or more Industries, which each contain 1 or more Sub-industries.
-For this note the Sector-level is sufficient in general:
+For the Management Framework the Sector-level is sufficient in general:
 - Energy (oil, natural gas, but not renewables which are under Utilities)
 - Materials (provide services to other manufacturers)
 - Industrials (heavy equipment companies, including airline, railroad, logistics companies)